-Albania, Andorra, Antigua and Barbuda, Aruba, Australia, Austria, The Bahamas, Bahrain, Belize, Brazil, Brunei Darussalam, Canada, Chile, China, Cook Islands, Costa Rica, Dominica, Ghana, Grenada, Hong Kong (China), Indonesia, Israel, Japan, Kuwait, Lebanon, Marshall Islands, Macao (China), Malaysia, Mauritius, Monaco, Nauru, New Zealand, Pakistan, Panama, Qatar, Russia, Saint Kitts and Nevis, Samoa, Saint Lucia, Saint Vincent and the Grenadines, Saudi Arabia, Singapore, Sint Maarten, Switzerland, Turkey, United Arab Emirates, Uruguay, Vanuatu he question about China's debt to GDP ratio ranks up there with the developed economies such as the U.S., the U.K., and Italy reaching 250%.
-This scared a lot of people.
-The problem is that China is still a middle-income country with a purchasing power parity adjusted GDP per capita of just \$15,400, which is scarcely a quarter of the U.S. level.
-The debt level with such a low income has some people worrying about a crash based on debt at such a relatively low income level.
+Albania, Andorra, Antigua and Barbuda, Aruba, Australia, Austria, The Bahamas, Bahrain, Belize, Brazil, Brunei Darussalam, Canada, Chile, China, Cook Islands, Costa Rica, Dominica, Ghana, Grenada, Hong Kong (China), Indonesia, Israel, Japan, Kuwait, Lebanon, Marshall Islands, Macao (China), Malaysia, Mauritius, Monaco, Nauru, New Zealand, Pakistan, Panama, Qatar, Russia, Saint Kitts and Nevis, Samoa, Saint Lucia, Saint Vincent and the Grenadines, Saudi Arabia, Singapore, Sint Maarten, Switzerland, Turkey, United Arab Emirates, Uruguay, Vanuatu he question about China's debt-to-GDP ratio ranks which ranks up there with the developed economies such as the U.S., the U.K., and Italy, reaching 250% has scared a lot of people.
+The problem is that China is still a middle-income country, with a purchasing-power-parity-adjusted GDP per capita of just \$15,400, which is scarcely a quarter of the U.S. level.
+The debt level with such a low income has some people worrying many about a crash based on debt at such a relatively low-income level.
 The prevailing view is that this debt level will make it more difficult for China to pay for its climb toward a developed economy.
-But is this real or just Western criticism of the pot calling the kettle black?
+But is this real of just Western criticism of the bot calling the kettle black?

-China's Debt to GDP Ratio
+China's debt-to-GDP ratio